- My Home

 The Bedroom Tax (also known as an ‘Under Occupancy’ charge) means if you have a spare bedroom in a housing association or council owned property, you will receive less money in housing benefit.
 This will affect you if you are of working age (over 16 but under 64) and even if you only receive a small amount of housing benefit.
 Bedroom Tax will also apply to those claiming housing benefit related UC.

 If you or your partner are of pension credit age, not working and claiming housing benefit together, you will not be subjected to Bedroom Tax.

 If you have a spare room and are subject to the Bedroom Tax, then you may be able to downsize to a smaller home if one becomes available.
 We offer incentives to residents who choose to downsize so please contact us if you wish to discuss this further.
 Another option available to you is the route of a mutual exchange with another resident in a smaller property.
-To find out more information on your moving options, visit our Moving Home factsheet page or contact the Neighbourhood team via your My Rosebery account or contact us via live chat.
+To find out more information on your moving options, contact the Neighbourhood team via your My Rosebery account or contact us via live chat.